uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 * Structure: published via this Github repository

 ### TO DO FOR 2025 NOTES
+* Continue with the following suggestions from 2024:
     * When sending the post-workshop survey send also link to DSC newsletter

     * Continue to open the courses for a number greater than the actual capacity, this helps to prevent low turn-out even when people deregister.

     * When sending out reminder emails (1 week before workshop) add that there is a waitlist, asking people to please deregister if they do not intend on attending, this also helps to prevent low turn-out.

     * Course information needs to be made more visible for the participants in the site and sending an e-mail with set-up instructions in advance

     * Make a recurrent social event for the community (once a month)

     * The Board should host information meetings of some form for new Carpentry@UiO members

-##### Email Templates (all can be found in the Teams Carpentry@UiO folder):

-* Continue to send a reminder email to registered participants one-week before the workshop.

-* Continue to send a reminder email to registered participants with the pre-workshop survey 2 days before the workshop.

-* Continue to send a post-workshop email to registered participants immediately after the workshop, including the post-workshop survey link.
+* Work to revive Study Groups aiming for 4 meetings a semester